Back, Neck & Spinal Cord Injuries

 Trauma to the neck, back or spinal cord can result in a severe injury with disabling and sometimes permanent damage.

-Whether these injuries stem from a motor vehicle crash, construction accident, a bad fall or a criminal attack, the experienced Boston personal injury attorneys at The Law Offices of Jeffrey S. Glassman are prepared to take on these complex cases.
+Whether these injuries stem from a motor vehicle crash, construction accident, a bad fall or a criminal attack, the experienced Boston personal injury attorneys at Jeffrey Glassman Injury Lawyers are prepared to take on these complex cases.

 While it may be possible to settle a case for a substantial sum in the early stages, we also recognize the importance of being well prepared for trial.